maratova003/EKS-autoscaler/README.md

-Set Up Cluster Autoscaler for EKS Cluster
 # Set Up Cluster Autoscaler for EKS Cluster

 On AWS, Cluster Autoscaler utilizes Amazon EC2 Auto Scaling Groups to manage node groups.
-Cluster Autoscaler typically runs as a Deployment in your cluster.
-On AWS, Cluster Autoscaler utilizes Amazon EC2 Auto Scaling Groups to manage node groups.
 Cluster Autoscaler typically runs as a `Deployment` in your cluster.

-Prerequisites/requirements:
-Cluster Autoscaler requires Kubernetes v1.3.0 or greater. kubectl is a command-line tool for interacting with Kubernetes clusters.
-You can install kubectl by following the steps in the Kubernetes documentation.
-Connect to the EKS cluster by running aws eks update-kubeconfig –name <cluster name> This will update the kubectl configuration file with the necessary authentication credentials.
 ## Prerequisites/requirements:
 Cluster Autoscaler requires Kubernetes v1.3.0 or greater.

-Create OIDC Federated Authentication
-OIDC federated authentication allows your service to assume an IAM role and interact with AWS services without having to store credentials as environment variables.
-Create an IAM OIDC identity provider for your cluster with the AWS Management Console using the documentation
-`kubectl` is a command-line tool for interacting with Kubernetes clusters.
-You can install **kubectl** by following the steps in the Kubernetes documentation [Install and Set up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).

-Create a policy

-Create an IAM role for your service accounts in the console.
-Connect to the EKS cluster by running `aws eks update-kubeconfig –name <cluster name>`.
-This will update the kubectl configuration file with the necessary authentication credentials.

 ## Permissions
 Cluster Autoscaler requires the ability to examine and modify EC2 Auto Scaling